chintan-shah-25/KnapSack-DP/README.md

 Reference: http://www.cs.berkeley.edu/~vazirani/algorithms/chap6.pdf page 181

+Please go through the above link.
+Explanation is excellant.
 I have implemented both the versions in the java file.
 I have also given the table in the comment section for better understanding of how dynamic programming works.